cryptosubh/blog/_posts/2017-01-11-Correlation-vs-Independence.md

 title: Correlation versus Independence
 ---

 If two random variables are independent, can they be correlated?
-If another two random variables have zero correlation, must they be independent?
+If another two random variables have zero correlation, can they be independent?

 The answers are no and yes, and here's an example to illustrate why.
 Suppose X is uniformly distributed on the interval [-1,1], and Y = X^2.
 The expectation of X, conditional on Y=y, is always 0 regardless of y.
 So X and Y are not correlated.
 However, Y is clearly not independent of X.